Hey there! I'm Sage Grayson.

-I'm Sage Grayson and I help ambitious career women edit their habits, routines, and mindsets to balance their happiness at work and home.
+I'm a former book editor turned life and business coach, and I help ambitious women edit their habits, routines, and mindsets to balance their happiness at work and home.

 What’s Life Editing?

 Life editing is a form of life coaching that follows a specific step-by-step process for cleaning up your life, much like how a book editor would edit a manuscript.